kenneth-bro/dify-plugin-mcp_server/README.md

 ### 2. add a endpoint and select this app.
 ![2](./_assets/2.png)

-the app input schema should describe the input parameters of the app, the format like this:
+The app's input schema must define its input parameters.
+For a chat dify app, ensure to include a `query` field in the input schema, formatted as follows:
 ```json
 {
     "name": "get_weather",